bcgov/design-research-guide/docs/conduct-research.md

 When conducting [usability testing](https://bcgov.github.io/user-research-guide/activities/usability-testing.html), a laptop and screen-recording software will be required.

 ## Photos & Videos
+If you have photo and video consent, you can record objects, environments or situations.

-You cannot record a person's face in photos or videos for user research.
+You cannot record a person's face in photos or videos for user research without explicit consent to record their face.

 ## Ending the Session